- There are three types of aged care which range from the ability to live independently or in supplemented accommodation

 They can also help with maximising government subsidies and planning for any tax and estate planning implications.
 This is particularly important if your relative owns their home, is receiving a pension income and has investment assets.

-Moving into an aged care home
+Moving into aged care: the process

 1. Have their needs assessed